RobotCopy/Adieu-Profanity-Filters/README.md

 - Categorization of bad words.
 - Categorization of videos (icon colors - loosely based in movie classifications).
 - Options to mute or jump profanities in videos.
-- Show graphically location of bad words in the progress bar of videos.
+- Show location of bad words in the progress bar of videos.

 Adieu Profanity Filter: